 Ant Middleton is best known as the Chief Instructor for Channel 4’s hit show, SAS : Who Dares Wins.
-After three hugely successful series', a Stand Up to Cancer Celebrity Special and a fourth series have already been commissioned by Channel 4.
+After three hugely successful series', a Stand Up to Cancer Celebrity Special and a fourth series have already been filmed by Channel 4.

 Using skills honed from his experience in the British Special Forces, Ant leads and completes Extreme Adventures, often documented in TV programmes.
 In 2017, Ant captained a team of men, in Channel 4's re-enactment of Captain William Bligh's journey after the infamous 'Mutiny on the Bounty’.
 Together they navigated over 4000 miles in some of the world's most unforgiving seas, challenged by hunger and the confined space of a simple wooden boat.